Employment Law Guide

 Poster.
 There is no Federal DOL poster requirement.

 Notices.
 The DBA, as an extension of the Longshore Act, imposes a notice requirement, although the nature of overseas employment, especially in war zones, makes this impractical in some circumstances.
 Workers are advised to talk with their employers about the workers’ compensation protections provided.
 An employer is required to post printed notices when practical, in a form prescribed by the Department, to advise employees what to do when they are injured at work.
-At a minimum, employees must be instructed who to notify in case of injury.
+At a minimum, employees must be instructed whom to notify in case of injury.
 Notices must be posted in a conspicuous place or places at each worksite.
 In the notice, the employer must: 1) designate by name (or title), location and phone number of the employer's official responsible for receiving all notices of injury or death from employees or survivors; and 2) state that the employer has secured its payment of compensation under the Defense Base Act.
 Self-insured employers use Form LS-242 and employers insured by an insurance carrier use Form LS-241.
 For insured employers, the notice must contain the name and address of the carrier and the date its policy expires.
 The Form LS-242 and LS-241 are sent to each self-insurer and carrier, when authorized.
 These are customized by them for each location.
-Contact the LHWCA national office(http://www.dol.gov/owcp/dlhwc/lscontac.htm) for additional information.
+Contact the LHWCA national office(https://www.dol.gov/owcp/dlhwc/lscontac.htm) for additional information.

 There are recordkeeping requirements for employers, self-insured employers and insurance carriers, medical providers, representative payees, and claimants under the Defense Base Act as an extension of the Longshore Act.